Milosevic-Uros/My-Clinic/README.md

 # My-Clinic
-Final project in software engineering class
+Final project in software engineering class done in collaboration with:
+@djordje-j
+@BogicevicBojana
+@veljko-v